 So you may be wondering, with all these products available, how is one supposed to choose only one glutathione supplement?
 Why are glutathione pills a big deal anyway?
-Are the glutathione benefits for skin really that impressive?
+Are the glutathione benefits really that impressive?

 In the following sections, we explain what glutathione is, why it is beneficial (and whether it has any potential side effects), how to take it correctly, and what you should look out for when shopping.

 In short, glutathione is a powerful antioxidant created in cells.
 It is made up of three amino acids: cysteine, glycine, and glutamine.
 Although glutathione naturally occurs in the body, its levels can be reduced by numerous factors, including stress, environmental toxins, and poor nutrition.
 Also, glutathione levels start to decline as we get older.